tankerkiller125/graphgrc/docs/scf/cpl-032-functionalreviewofcybersecurity&dataprotectioncontrols.md

 # SCF - CPL-03.2 - Functional Review Of Cybersecurity & Data Protection Controls
-Mechanisms exist to regularly review technology assets for adherence to the organization's cybersecurity & data protection policies and standards.
+Mechanisms exist to regularly review technology assets for adherence to the organization’s cybersecurity & data protection policies and standards.
 ## Mapped framework controls
 ### ISO 27002
 - [A.5.35](../iso27002/a-5.md#a535)